joshidhruv/Rails-Dog-Api/README.md

 # README

 This is a simple Ruby on Rails test project from inKind.
-You should be able to complete this project in just a few hours.
+You should be able to complete this project in less than 30 minutes.

 It uses this [free API](https://dog.ceo/dog-api/) to show the user a random picture of a dog.